zmustafa/KafkaToLogAnalytics/README.md

 # KaftaToLogAnalytics

-This Azure Function allows you to stream Kafka messages to Azure Log Analytics workspace
+This Azure Function allows you to stream Kafka messages to Azure Log Analytics workspace.

 ## How it works